ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ### A) Making a simple program to open Shell.

- The origin of shellcoding was to access to shell with usage of speficially crafted payloads.
+ The origin of shellcoding was to access to shell with usage of specifically crafted payloads.
  Let's respect the traditions.
 It should be easy to understand.

 > ***Make a simple program, which opens local shell.
 Example would be in execution like this:***